Henry Knox: Early life and marriage

 Henry Knox's parents, William and Mary (née Campbell), were Ulster Scots immigrants who emigrated from Derry to Boston in 1729.
 His father was a shipbuilder who, due to financial reverses, left the family for Sint Eustatius in the West Indies where he died in 1762 of unknown causes.

 Henry was admitted to the Boston Latin School, where he studied Greek, Latin, arithmetic, and European history.
 Since he was the oldest son still at home when his father died, he left school at the age of 9 and became a clerk in a bookstore to support his mother.
 The shop's owner, Nicholas Bowes, became a surrogate father figure for the boy, allowing him to browse the store's shelves and take home any volume that he wanted to read.
 The inquisitive future war hero, when he was not running errands, taught himself French, learned some philosophy and advanced mathematics, and devoured tales of ancient warriors and famous battles.
-He immersed himself in literature from a tender age.
+He immersed himself in literature while young.
 However, Knox was also involved in Boston's street gangs, becoming one of the toughest fighters in his neighborhood.
 Impressed by a military demonstration, at 18, he joined a local artillery company called The Train.

 This 1771 advertisement for Knox's shop was engraved by Nathaniel Hurd.